Open Letter to 60 Minutes and CBS

 The Department of Energy said it themselves, “Simply put, 60 Minutes is flat wrong on the facts.
 The clean energy economy in America is real, and we are increasingly competitive in this rapidly expanding global industry.
 This is a race we can, must and will win.”

 You fundamentally do not understand how innovation works with platitudes like, “for every 10 startups, nine go under”.
 At Khosla Ventures, we invest in companies that have high failure probabilities, but the wins far outweigh the losses.
-I clearly explained that we expect 50-percent of our portfolio companies to make money and today, our cleantech portfolio is profitable – yet another fact that was purposely edited out.
-CBS also chose to air sources who have never looked at the details of a quality venture portfolio.
+I clearly explained that we expect 50-percent of our portfolio companies to make money and today, our overall cleantech portfolio is profitable; however, CBS chose to air sources who have never looked at the details of a quality venture portfolio.
+In fact, their so-called experts are only expert pontificators who have never produced any biofuels themselves.
+One always can find a “source “ to throw mud at anything to get on-air; CBS appears to want the same standards for sourcing as the National Enquirer.

-To get to the energy-independent future we need, we must try and sometimes fail, but the consequence for not trying is guaranteed failure.
-Even oil prospecting has a greater than 55-percent failure rate, yet we still do it.
+To get to the energy-independent future we need, we must continue to try and sometimes fail, but the consequence for not trying is guaranteed failure.
+We will keep accepting intelligent and selective failure.
+Even oil prospecting has a greater than 55-percent failure rate, and yet we still do it.
 In the venture industry, we make risky bets all the time because that’s what it takes to innovate.

 The future will run on energy.
 At Khosla Ventures, we are focused on making big bets to ensure a sustainable future even if some of them fail.
 It is unfortunate that stories like yours employ Benghazi-style reporting standards that overshadow the truth.
 I will continue to try and make the future happen and, when it does, hopefully someone else will do a better job reporting it.